 John Brown is one of the most controversial figures in North American history.
 The government labeled him a terrorist, and gave him the death penalty for a string of murders carried out under his command.
-But for many others, he was a hero.
-Either way, he is relatively unknown in modern public perception.
+But for others, such as Fredrick Douglass, he was a hero.

 As the years went by, John struggled.
 His wife, along with several of his children, died due to poor health.
 He fell into debt and had to declare bankruptcy and had a number of different run ins with the government.
 In short, John struggled to adapt to the system.

 That same year, an abolitionist named Elijah Parish Lovejoy was gunned down for his controversial publications in the Alton Observer.
 Lovejoy was a staunch opponent of slavery, and despite receiving numerous death threats and having his offices attacked prior, he refused to back down and used the supreme power of journalism to challenge the ruling class’s inhumane system of racial exploitation.